 If you or a close loved one is a frequent traveler with many points or miles that have racked up over time, depending on the airline, you may or may not get to inherit those miles or pass them along to a family member upon death.
 This matters since a member's account that has amassed a lot of frequent flyer miles may be valued at thousands of dollars.

 Most airlines have a written policy of miles or points becoming nullified after the death of the member.
-In some cases, loved ones have made a request for the miles and the miles have been transferred.
+In some cases, loved ones have made a request for the miles to be transferred.
 And, in other cases, the airlines suggest leaving your family members your login information so they can access your accounts.

 To Bequeath or Not Bequeath

-A lawyer may include a clause in your will that states that you bequeath your frequent flyer miles or points to this person or that person, but that only holds water if the airline policy allows it.
+A lawyer may include a clause in your will that states that you bequeath your frequent flyer miles or points to a certain person, but that only holds water if the airline policy allows it.
 In most cases, putting a clause in your will can't hurt.
-It just might not work, as in the case of Delta, an airline that stands firmly behind their policy.
+It just might not work, depending on the airline.

 How to Inherit Miles

 With Delta, there is no wiggle room at all.
-They stay strict with the policy.
+It stays strict with the policy.

 JetBlue may not transfer points or mileage but the airline does make the inheritance of mileage easier with its Family Pooling service.
 If you are a family unit, turn on the "family pooling" feature.
 If a member of the family dies or leaves for any reason, the frequent flyer points stay in the pool and can be used by the family.